English

 • Confidently use the skills of grammar, punctuation and spelling

-• Acquire a wide vocabulary for reading, writing and spoken language
+• Acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

-• Become competent in the art of speaking and listening, making presentations, demonstrating to others and participating in debate
+• Become competent in the art of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 We ensure that our English teaching and learning provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of experiences, quality texts and resources to motivate and inspire our children.
 All pupils receive a daily English lesson.
 Teachers also ensure that where applicable, cross curricular links with concurrent topic work are woven into the programme of study.